Promist-Moon/tp/docs/UserGuide.md

 Tuiniverse is the solution for all things tuition!
 Tuiniverse is a **desktop app** which <u>expedites</u>:
-* Contact storing and upkeep
+* Student contact storing and upkeep
 * Payment tracking
 * Lesson scheduling